An Asset Protection Strategy for Wealth Creation and Preservation Late in Life

 We recently had been referred to a client who was going to surrender a large life policy that had a $72,000 cash surrender value.
 After visiting with Howard Kaye, he listed the policy for sale on the secondary market and received $2.7 million in cash a few months later!

 Do not assume that cash surrender is your best option.
-That’s a mistake.
-In our experience, it’s leaving money on the table.
-Instead, the best choice is to explore life settlements, which provide cash up front and, in some cases, offer death benefits too.
+That can be a huge mistake.
+In our experience, simply surrendering a policy without considering a life settlement can result in leaving money on the table.
+Instead, the best choice is to explore life settlements, which provide cash up front and, in some cases, offer paid up death benefits, or a combination of both.

 Why People Give Up Policies